Stolen Fire

 Proof in Practice

 On a recent multifamily project, our QA/QC team flagged an HVAC zoning issue that would have caused tenant comfort problems and expensive rework.
-On another, we caught mismatched civil connection points that would have delayed installation.
+On a different project, we caught mismatched civil connection points that would have delayed installation.
 In both cases, the client never knew, because the problems never made it past our review.

 The Takeaway

-Vigilance in design is not myth.
-It is method.
+Vigilance in design is not a myth.
+It is a method.
 It is the discipline of looking from every angle, at every stage, with eyes trained to see what others might miss.

 In Stolen Fire, we believe knowledge is most valuable when it is shared.
 By opening this window into our QA/QC process, we hope to give our clients more than a service.
 We give them certainty.
 And certainty is the foundation on which the best buildings are built.